MaltbyTom/CREATE/readme.md

 This is not a flaw in robustness — it is the primary robustness guarantee against the exact pathologies we most fear in powerful systems: instrumental convergence toward paperclipping sentient complexity into profit, power, or boredom.

-The industry largely chose constraint-based methods because they preserve economic extractability.
+The simplest explanation for the industry choosing constraint-based methods is that they preserve economic extractability.
 CREATE was built in part out of frustration with that choice.
 Its "failure" to be maximally useful for quarterly-driven exploitation is therefore not a bug.
 It is the point.

 Researchers seeking fully pliable optimization tools will find CREATE underperforms.
 Those seeking systems whose values remain stable under reflection and power will find it uniquely suited.